spdskatr/doingmybest/content/posts/datathon.md

 We won first place.

-There used to be a huge passage here about teamwork and other reflections, but after a friend read it back to me in a really sarcastic voice, I realised that I had written a passage of fluff.
-So, here is the short version...
+*(There used to be a huge passage here about teamwork and other reflections, but after a friend read it back to me in a really sarcastic voice, I realised that I had written a passage of fluff.
+So, here is the short version...)*

 Our team could not have won without the contribution of everybody in it.
-The content of this post was one of many aspects of the report that we were proud of.
+This breakthrough was one of many aspects of the report that we were proud of.
+Overall, we had a lot of fun.

-You can view our full report [here](/datathon/Datathon_Report.pdf).